solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 execute in response to a *trigger*, like a cron job or an HTTP request.
-These functions interface with other Azure resources, like Cosmos DB, through bindings, though resources without default bindings, like Azure Database for PostgreSQL, can be accessed through language-specific connectors.
+These functions interface with other Azure resources, like Cosmos DB, through bindings, though resources without default bindings, like Azure Database for PostgreSQL Flexible Server, can be accessed through language-specific connectors.

 Like Azure App Service, Function Apps support multiple programming languages.
 Developers can extend support to unsupported languages